-SPE 101 FUNDAMENTALS OF PUBLIC SPEAKING 3 sem. hrs.
+SPE 101 FUNDAMENTALS OF PUBLIC SPEAKING

 An introduction to the principles of speech making.
 The course stresses articulation, pronunciation, and platform procedure.
 It teaches students how to research ideas and present them orally.
 This course covers organization and delivery of speeches, basic English, and current trends in communication.
 The student must be proficient in the speaking and comprehension of English to enroll.

+SPE 102 ADVANCED PUBLIC SPEAKING

-SPE 102ADVANCED PUBLIC SPEAKING3 sem. hrs.Prerequisite:SPE 101 or permission of Instructor
+Prerequisite: SPE 101 or permission of Instructor